Byron De La Beckwith: Military service

 In January 1942, soon after the United States entered World War II, De La Beckwith enlisted in the U.S. Marine Corps.
 He served as a machine gunner in the Pacific theater.
 He fought in the Battle of Guadalcanal and was shot in the waist during the Battle of Tarawa.
 He was honorably discharged in August 1945.

 After his return to the United States, De La Beckwith moved to Providence, Rhode Island, where he married Mary Louise Williams.
 The couple relocated to Mississippi, where they settled in his hometown of Greenwood.
 They had a son together, Delay De La Beckwith.
 De La Beckwith and Williams divorced.
 He later married Thelma Lindsay Neff in 1983.

 Career

 De La Beckwith worked as a salesman for most of his life, selling tobacco, fertilizer, wood stoves, and other goods.
 In 1954, following the United States Supreme Court ruling in Brown v.
 Board of Education that segregated public schools were unconstitutional, he joined his local White Citizens' Council, which opposed desegregation of schools and businesses.
-In many areas they threatened and intimidated African Americans working for civil rights, including by economic means.
-He also became a member of the Ku Klux Klan, another white supremacist organization.
+He also became a member of the Ku Klux Klan, a white supremacist organization.